Robin Alexander

 MA MEd PhD LittD FAcSS FBA

 Robin Alexander has held chairs in education at three UK universities and visiting chairs overseas.
-While at the Faculty of Education, he directed the UK’s biggest enquiry into primary education, the Cambridge Primary Review.
+While at the Faculty of Education, he directed the Cambridge Primary Review, the UK’s biggest enquiry into the condition and future of primary education.

 Robin Alexander

 An alumnus of Downing College, Robin Alexander holds masters, doctoral and higher doctoral degrees from Cambridge and further qualifications from the universities of Durham, London and Manchester.
-He has worked in schools as well as universities, the latter in both Britain and overseas.
+He has held appointments both in Britain and overseas, and in schools as well as universities.
+As an international consultant, he has provided technical support to governments, NGOs and schools in furtherance of the UN’s drive to universalise children’s basic education.

-He is an elected Fellow of the British Academy (where he currently chairs the Education Section) and the Academy of Social Sciences, has won the American Educational Research Association Outstanding Book Award and (twice) the Society for Educational Studies Book Award, and has been awarded honorary doctorates by three universities.
-He is past President of the British Association for International and Comparative Education and a Trustee of Children and the Arts.
+He is an elected Fellow of the British Academy, where he was the founding chair of the Education Section, and of the Academy of Social Sciences.
+He has won the American Educational Research Association Outstanding Book Award and, twice, the Society for Educational Studies Book Award; and has been awarded honorary doctorates by three universities.
+He is past President of the British Association for International and Comparative Education and a former Trustee of Children and the Arts.

 Research interests

-His most recent research has been on what he calls ‘dialogic teaching’, a pedagogy that builds on evidence on the power of high quality classroom talk to enhance student engagement, learning and understanding.
-From 2014-2017, supported by the Education Endowment Foundation, his dialogic teaching framework was subjected to independent randomised control trial with 5000 students in areas of high social disadvantage in three English cities.
-After only 20 weeks, students in the intervention group were two months ahead of their control group peers in English, mathematics and science tests.
-Alexander is now working on ways to take this to scale, focusing not only on the mainstream curriculum but also on argumentation, civic education and democratic engagement.
+Latterly he has concentrated on what he terms ‘dialogic teaching’: a distinctive pedagogy that exploits the potential of cognitively-challenging classroom talk to enhance student engagement, learning and understanding.
+From 2014-2017 the Education Endowment Foundation subjected his dialogic teaching framework to a large-scale independent randomised control trial with students in areas of high social disadvantage in three English cities, with striking results.
+Since then, Alexander has further refined his approach, focusing not only on the mainstream curriculum but also on the place of dialogic teaching in argumentation and democratic engagement.
+This work has been taken up by educators in many countries.